vict-shevchenko/mb-app/README.md

 4. `npm start` - for starting a development server
 5. `npm run build-prod` - to build for production

-## Running a project
+## Running a project locally
+1. clone the repo
-1. `npm start`
+2. `npm start`
-2. In Browser go to `localhost:9000`
+3. In Browser go to `localhost:9000`
-3. access `/access` page, to add ypur API key.
+4. access `/access` page, to add ypur API key.
 So interaction with API work properly.

+## Test Send SMS
+After server is running
+1. Go to 'Send SMS' tab
+2. Fill in data and send messages
+3. Note: The response from REST endpoint is 200 OK, but as I see message is not sent(credits are not touched)

+## Test My Messages and instant message receive
 After you server is running
-1. go to `https://blooming-woodland-27725.herokuapp.com/` This is a simple server, that acceplts a `POST` request(with payload) and sends a message via web sockets to client(with POST payload).
-To make sure its up.
+1. go to `https://blooming-woodland-27725.herokuapp.com/` to make sure its up.
+This is a simple server, that acceplts a `POST` request(with payload) and sends a message via web sockets to client(with same POST payload).
-2. Using a tool like `postman` send a request to `https://blooming-woodland-27725.herokuapp.com/messages`
+2. Using a tool like `postman` send a request to `https://blooming-woodland-27725.herokuapp.com/messages` include payload like in example
 3. New message should instantly appear in messages grid

 Note  when sending a POST request to `https://blooming-woodland-27725.herokuapp.com/messages` pass `ContentType: application/json`.